solo-io/gloo/docs/content/guides/security/rate_limiting/_index.md

 vs non-authenticated users.
 {{% /notice %}}

-Gloo Enterprise provides an enhanced version of [Lyft's rate limit service](https://github.com/lyft/ratelimit) that supports the full Envoy rate limit server API (with some additional enhancements, e.g. rule priority), as well as a simplified API built on top of this service.
-Gloo uses this rate-limit service to enforce rate-limits.
-The rate-limit service can work in tandem with the Gloo external auth service to define separate rate-limit policies for authorized & unauthorized users.
-The Gloo Enteprise rate-limit service is enabled and configured by default, no configuration is needed to point Gloo toward the rate-limit service.
+Gloo Edge Enterprise provides an enhanced version of [Lyft's rate limit service](https://github.com/lyft/ratelimit) that supports the full Envoy rate limit server API (with some additional enhancements, e.g. rule priority), as well as a simplified API built on top of this service.
+Gloo Edge uses this rate-limit service to enforce rate-limits.
+The rate-limit service can work in tandem with the Gloo Edge external auth service to define separate rate-limit policies for authorized & unauthorized users.
+The Gloo Edge Enteprise rate-limit service is enabled and configured by default, no configuration is needed to point Gloo Edge toward the rate-limit service.

 ### Logging

-If Gloo is running on kubernetes, the rate limiting logs can be viewed with:
+If Gloo Edge is running on kubernetes, the rate limiting logs can be viewed with:
 ```
 kubectl logs -n gloo-system deploy/rate-limit -f
 ```